 The acting is a highlight of this film.
 As of this writing, Nont has already won a Best Actor award from a minor organization in Thailand.

 Ohm Pawat – definitely one of the best young dramatic actors working today – plays the loud and enigmatic Dew.
 He is a city boy thrown into a provincial setting out of duty.
 His Mom is a public servant and they are expected to switch places as her job requires.
 He has an assertive nature and his relationship with Pob becomes volatile out of his selfishness.
-Yet his efforts show how sincere he is in pleasing Pob.
+Yet his efforts show how sincere he is with pleasing Pob.

 Now, where did the movie go wrong?
 In as much as this film could be performance-base, certain scenes failed to show logic:

 - How Dew met his ‘fate’ is hard to explain.
 The way the scene is presented leaves more questions than answers.
-If there is one major flaw, then this is it;
+If there is one major flaw, then this is it

 - Certain scenes in the school when Pob returns as a teacher appear confusing.
-The film could have retained full impact if certain scene were cut;
+The film could have retained full impact if certain scene were cut

 - Dew’s transformation could have been more impactful if they retain his sex.
 That is where the disconnect occurs with the audience.

-Notwithstanding the flaws, Dew – Lets Go Together delivers a poignant, even subdued look at a young gay boys’ relationship that is realistic as it is romantic.
+Notwithstanding the flaws, Dew – Lets Go Together delivers a poignant, even subdued look at a young gay boys’ relationship that is as realistic as it is romantic.

 Rating: 4 out of 5 stars [See our Review Guide]